Pro Football Reference Blog

 183

-The Miami Dolphins used their first-round selection in the 1990 NFL Draft on this big Man from the Texas Longhorns program, Richmond Webb.
+The Miami Dolphins used their first-round selection in the 1990 NFL Draft on this big man from the Texas A & M Aggies program, Richmond Webb.
 It was a great choice as Webb stood tall against defenders, making it to All-Pro status twice and making the roster of seven Pro Bowls.

 Jim Tyrer